Contributions to the Plans

 Annual Limits on Contributions

-The Internal Revenue Service specifies annual limits for the maximum amounts you can contribute to the retirement plans in any calendar year.
+The Internal Revenue Service sets annual limits on the maximum amount you can contribute to the retirement plans each calendar year.
+Please see the table below for the current limits.

 If you are eligible for the Basic and Matching Plans, Penn makes employer contributions to those plans for you.
 Penn’s contributions are pre-tax.